 The data feed is in short comprised of product data.
 How eSales handles the data feed depends on the feed operations included in the XML-file that is imported.

-An online fashion retailer sells articles in different colours and styles, in different sizes.
-To describe an article and its properties, eSales Fashion utilises a model with three levels.
+An online fashion retailer sells articles in different colors and styles, in different sizes.
+To describe an article and its properties, eSales 4 utilises a model with three levels.

 The properties of the articles, i.e. the product attributes, are also segmented.
 Overarching properties such as brand and department are at the product group level, while attributes such as images and material are at the product level.
 Attributes as size, price, cost, and availability are at the variant level.

-Content links enable visitors to search for editorial content on the site, such as shipping and contact information.
+Content items enable visitors to search for content on the site, such as FAQs, shipping and contact information.

-A market can be view as what separates product and behaviour data for sites with multiple languages.
-The Fashion data import and the Fashion attribute modification operates on the market defined in the data feed.
+A market can be view as what separates product and behavior data for sites with multiple languages.
+The data import and the attribute modification operates on the market defined in the data feed.